 purchase something.
 It does NOT change your purchase in any way.

-I was recently asked what type of trash bag was the most eco-friendly to use.
+I was recently asked, “What type of trash bag was the most eco friendly trash bag to use?
 I was so excited to find out the answer ’cause this is a topic I have definitely thought about – I’m serious!
 Everybody thinks about their trash bags right? 🙂

 My First Answer

 What came to mind for me immediately was to use a compostable trash bag – it’s meant to break down and so would break down in the landfill – unlike a plastic bag.

 Wow!
 That was pretty easy!
 Switch my regular trash bag out for a compostable one and I’m done!